particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### ELC402TY deprecated 2024-10-30

+The remaining stock ELC402TY (Electron LTE CAT-M1 (NorAm), [x1]) has been sold and this SKU is no longer available.

 ### Tracker Edge schema fix 2024-10-28

 Fixed default quota values for the Tracker Edge v17 and v18 schemas that could cause